khendarg/pymoltools/README.md

     paint_tmss_orig : Requires HMMTOP, paints helices in CIF files based on their UniProt sequences

+    tms_paint : Paints certain residues according to their relationship to TMSs

 goodies.py

     cv : Shortcut for changing representations